msv-lab/mnimi/README.md

 This is a single-file, dependency-free implementation that provides a single API function `sample(prompt: str, batch: int = 1) -> Iterator[str]`.
 To use it, just copy the file `cached_llm.py` to your project.

-## Repeatable and Independent Sampling
+## Independent, Repeatable and Persistent Sampling

 Without caching, each call of `sample` returns an independent value: